Skip to main content

 Construction

-Standard remodel process plus flood-zone-specific additions: flood vents, flood-resistant materials below BFE, elevated utilities.
-Your in-house Revolution crew handles the work — no waiting on subs.
+Standard remodel process plus flood-zone-specific additions: smart flood vents, flood-resistant materials below BFE (pressure-treated framing, marine-grade stainless fasteners, ZIP system sheathing), and elevated electrical panels.
+Your in-house Revolution crew — 20+ W-2 carpenters with flood zone experience — handles the work without waiting on subs.

 Varies by scope